Release Date: August 31, 2010

 Metroid: Other M‘s story rewrites the Metroid story causing confusion on what Metroid games are canon.
 A cutscene establishing the circumstances surrounding Ridley would have greatly aided the story-telling (a flashed shot of kid Samus doesn’t achieve that).

 What leaping into 3D for Metroid should be in comparison with how it turned out for the Prime series was not fully realized with this title.
 Assured evasion dodge + badass charge up huge enemy required better reaccomodated designs for several returning creatures in the series.
 Combat eventually becomes about how much a very action itself is enjoyable and its repetition.
-Focusing on making Samus more personable was a mixed bag since it heavily affected the game’s tone essentially starting it in a recovery mode.
+Focusing on making Samus and allies more personable was a mixed bag since it heavily affected the game’s tone essentially starting it in a recovery mode.
 With the exploratory post-game and the sharp increase in challenge of ‘Hard Mode’, the game reinvents itself twice more.

 - The tutorial feels forced given that the player notably performs all the key actions beforehand in non-combat situations with one very important exception.

 - The brontosaurus tree mimic that shoots deadly energy spheres at you from an orb on its back seems like something better suited for Turok [N64].
 Outside the very first encounter, there doesn’t need to be a cutscene preceding each fight.